metaskills/minitest-spec-rails/README.md

   * No special test helper and/or generators.
   * Easy migration path for existing Rails applications.
   * How we go about freedom patching Rails.
+  * Fully support Ruby 1.8.7 with all legacy Test::Unit behavior.
+  * Compatability with ActiveSupport::TestCase's setup and teardowns.

 So the goal of this project is to make Rails 3 or 4 applications just work as if rails-core had decided to support MiniTest::Spec all along.
 We believe that eventually that day will come and when it does, all your tests will still work!
 So bundle up and get started!